cissagatto/CrossValidationMultiLabel/README.md

 Rscript cvm.R 2 10 10 1 "/dev/shm/results"
 ```

-This code will generate a 10 folds cross-valdation for the birds dataset with train, test and validation sets.
+This code will generate a 10 folds cross-valdation, using 20 cores, for the birds (2) dataset with train, test and validation sets.

 Whithout Validation